Fusion1013/AvasarVault/Major Locations/Elisus/So'Dar Empire/Cities/Dar'Heva.md

 ## Landmarks
 # Locations
 ## The Court of Swords
 A court yard with the swords of all those who have fallen in battle in service to the nation.
+It is a place were funerals happen

 # Organizations
 ## Ela'Dovn